Menstuff® has compiled the following information on the Drug Prevention Campaign.

 The UN report estimated that about 5 percent of all 15- to 64-year-olds worldwide used illicit drugs, a total of about 200 million people.
 About 25 million were classified as "problem" users of heroin or cocaine.

-producers under pressure in Latin American and Afghanistan.
+for drug producers under pressure in Latin American and

 The DEA's quarterly Trends in Trafficking report -- not readily available to the public -- includes information compiled by the agency's 21 field offices.
 (Some of the data is included in a 2004 report from the Office of National Drug Control Policy.)
 Both wholesale and retail prices are reported based on information from informants and undercover agents.
 The DEA's report also includes information on drug purity based on testing of drug samples.